carpentries/instructor-training/episodes/11-practice-teaching.md

 or the Internet,
-but each teacher has to figure out on their own how to combine that with the theory they've learned in their educational programs to deliver an actual lesson in an actual classroom for actual students.
+but each teacher has to figure out on their own how to combine that with the theory they've learned in their educational programs to deliver an actual lesson in an actual classroom for actual learners.
 When teachers don't observe each other teaching, the tricks and techniques that each instructor has painstakingly incorporated into their practice don't have the opportunity to spread, limiting forward momentum on system-wide improvements to teaching.